 I also published a chapbook of poetry and essays, The Happiness of Dirt (2011), that chronicles life on an organic vegetable farm–the sweat, the waiting for rain, and the joyful harvesting of sweet sticky watermelon.

-Along with more essays describing farm life, on this site you’ll discover blog entries from my year abroad in Tokyo, where I experienced the March 2011 earthquake, and my three weeks spent in O’ahu, Hawai’i, as a research assistant to Prof. Nitasha Sharma during my freshman year at Northwestern University.
+Along with more essays describing farm life, as well as links to my work online, on this site you’ll discover blog entries from my year abroad in Tokyo, where I experienced the March 2011 earthquake, and my three weeks spent in O’ahu, Hawai’i, as a research assistant to Prof. Nitasha Sharma during my freshman year at Northwestern University.

 Please feel free to reach out to me to say hello–you can find me on Twitter (@aozorautumn).
 I’d love to meet all of you out there!